All Souls Procession

 What brings around 100,000 people into the streets of downtown Tucson to celebrate loss, life and the meaning of it all?
 Why do people spend half a year or more creating art pieces to walk through the Procession’s route?
 Without corporate sponsorship or big money donors, why do the organizers come back each year to create this colossal event again?

 The simple answer: There’s something magical about this event.
-Make your plans with the All Souls Procession Weekend Guide.
+To see how it's done, check out the 2018 All Souls Procession Weekend Guide.

 Click Here to view the 2017 All Souls Procession Livestream